nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * has a need to manage a significant number of clients
-* Is a student financial advisor
+* Is a financial advisor
 * Has a  need to store additional client-related information
 * prefer desktop apps over other types
 * can type fast